-On October 28, 2020, the Company announced a significant gas condensate discovery on the Luiperd Prospect on Block 11B/12B.
-The discovery reconfirmed the world-class exploration play with substantial follow-on potential and follows the adjacent play-opening Brulpadda discovery in 2019 that proved a significant new petroleum province in the region.
+In the fourth quarter of 2020, the Company announced a significant gas condensate discovery and successful open flow test on the Luiperd Prospect on Block 11B/12B.
+The discovery reconfirmed the worldclass exploration play with substantial follow-on potential and follows the adjacent play-opening Brulpadda discovery in 2019 that proved a significant new petroleum province in the region.